-What to Expect from a Medical Fitness Professional?
+What to Expect From a Medical Fitness Specialist

 As the demands for fitness professionals grow, more people will be entering this field.
 There remains no single, standard qualification or certification required to practice as a personal fitness trainer.